Remote team success: from project onboarding to launch

 - what is the product we want to build

-- what features we’re going to focus on
+- what features are we going to focus on

-- how the team is going to work together, the process to follow and the working agreements
+- how is the team going to work together, what is the process and work agreements

-- what risks could emerge and how does the team plan on mitigating them
+- what risks could emerge and how does the team plan to mitigate them

 - what technology we should use

-Thanks to this onboarding, the team could define agreements on how they would work together, set their expectations for the project, clarify roles and responsibilities, define technologies and tools, and plan the roadmap based on a story map they built along with the client.
-This material was key for setting a solid backlog and get the first sprints running with clarity and focus.
+Onboarding enables teams to define agreements on how to best work together, set expectations for the project, clarify roles and responsibilities, define technologies and tools, and plan a roadmap based on the story map that was built with the client.
+All of this sets a solid backlog and gets the first sprints running with clarity and focus.